joeycastillo/Sensor-Watch-Documentation/src/wig/README.md

 #### Sensor Watch is a watch

-You'll wear Sensor Watch on your wrist, and you'll interact with it to answer questions about your day and the world around you.
+You’ll wear Sensor Watch on your wrist, and you’ll interact with it to answer questions about your day and the world around you.
 “When does the sun set this evening?”
 “How late is it in Berlin right now?”
-“What's the high tide today?”
+“What’s the high tide today?”
 These are the kinds of questions that Sensor Watch can excel at answering quickly and clearly.

 ![Rendering: two screens of a tide prediction app, showing the high tide of 7.7 feet at 7:30 AM](images/tide-app.png)